-- Anyone who loses their job and can't access unemployment insurance because of their immigration status. - Applicants must have earned under the state's median individual earnings (currently \$56,000), and worked at least 20 weeks in the 12 months before they lost work. - People paid in cash, such as domestic workers and day laborers.
-While theoretically eligible for UI, these workers are excluded in practice. - Applicants must have net earnings under the state's median (currently \$56,000). - Self-employed workers like street vendors or house painters who face an adverse event like losing multiple clients or a major personal issue.
+- Anyone who loses their job and can't access unemployment insurance because of their immigration status. - Applicants must have earned under the state's median individual earnings (currently \$56,000), and worked at least 20 weeks in the 12 months before they lost work. - People paid off the books via very small employers earning less than \$56,000, such as domestic workers and day laborers.
+While theoretically eligible for UI, these workers are excluded in practice. - Applicants must have net earnings under the state's median (currently \$56,000). - Self-employed workers like street vendors or home improvement contractors who face an adverse event like losing multiple clients or a major personal issue.
 Applicants must make less than 80% of the median earnings on a net basis (currently \$45,000/year). - Special consideration is given to making sure people who should get unemployment insurance, such as misclassified workers, do get regular unemployment insurance.